Hanging Flume: Construction

 Construction of the Hanging Flume took three years, beginning in 1887.
-Approximately 24 workers most being Asian immigrants, unwillingly participated in the build, suspended from ropes onto the cliff face.
+Approximately 24 workers most being Asian immigrants,suspended from ropes onto the cliff face.
 A derrick may also have been used.
 The construction used 1.8 million board feet of lumber and ended up with a total cost over $100,000.
 The timber used was mostly Ponderosa pine, a local tree, and it was supported using iron rods.
 The completed flume was approximately 12 mi long and up to 75 ft above the river.
 It began on a dam on the San Miguel River above Uravan, Colorado.
 The flume's opening (the headgate) no longer exists, and the connecting ditch has been filled.

 The actual wooden flume was 6 feet wide and 4 feet deep.
 When in use, it conveyed 80,000,000 gallons of water each day.

 The flume was only used for three years before being abandoned.
 The reason was that the mine itself was closed after the discovery that most of the gold was unrecoverable, and the investors in the project only made $80,000 after investing over $1,000,000 into the mine and associated engineering works.
 After the closure of the mine, local residents reused the timber.